How to Write a CV That Stands Out [Template]

 4. Professional Experience

-• A detailed list of previous jobs includes:
+• A detailed list of previous includes:

 • Job Title